Ask a doctor about a prescription for CITALOPRAM VIR 20 mg FILM-COATED TABLETS

 Depression

 The usual dose is 20 mg per day.
-Depending on the individual response of the patient and the severity of the depression, your doctor may gradually increase the dose up to a maximum of 40 mg per day.
+Depending on the individual patient's response and the severity of the depression, your doctor may gradually increase the dose up to a maximum of 40 mg per day.

 Panic disorder